Clemson vs. UConn NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Clemson and its opponents have scored at least 51 points -- this matchup's over/under -- just twice this year.
+- Clemson and its opponents have combined for 51 points just twice this year.

-- UConn has combined with its opponents to score more than 51 points in three of eight games this season.

-- Saturday's over/under is 12.6 points higher than the combined 38.4 PPG average of the two teams.

-- This contest's over/under is 1.2 points fewer than the 52.2 these two squads combine to give up per game in 2021.

-- Tigers games have an average total of 48.7 points this season, 2.3 fewer than Saturday's over/under.
+- The combined points per game average of the two teams, 38.4, is 12.6 points fewer than Saturday's over/under.

+- The 52.2 points per game these two squads have surrendered to opponents this season are 1.2 more than the 51 over/under in this contest.

 - The 51-point over/under for this game is 2.9 points below the 53.9 points per game average total in Huskies games this season.